JDeakin25/Milestones-Project-1-P3/README.md

   To ensure site visitors are provided with crucially positive impressions of the event and are motivated to attend, this project will work towards achieving the following key goals:

   - The site content is fun, simplistic and engaging.
-  - The site is attractive and motivational to a range of different cultural and social demographics and is positively inclusive in nature.
+  - The site is attractive and motivational to a range of different cultural and social demographics and is positively inclusive.
   - The site uses modern design trends and is accessible to a wide range of screen sizes and device mediums.
   - The site offers interactivity that generates further engagement.
-  - The site complies with all necessary ARIA accessibility requirements, including making use of semantic HTML elements, to aid compatiblilty with screen-reader technologies.
+  - The site complies with all necessary ARIA accessibility requirements, including making use of semantic HTML elements, to aid compatibility with screen-reader technologies.

   ### Increased turnover and revenue